 - Political Economy

-Property, Redistribution, and the Status Quo: A laboratory study, with Konstantin Chatziathanasiou and Svenja Hippel (available upon request)
+Property, Redistribution, and the Status Quo: A laboratory study, with Konstantin Chatziathanasiou and Svenja Hippel, Experimental Economics, in press, 2020.

 Communication is More than Information Sharing: The Role of Status-Relevant Knowledge, with Isabel Marcin.
 Games and Economic Behavior, 113, 651–672, 2019.

 Internal conflict, market uniformity, and transparency in price competition between teams, with Alexander Morell and Ori Weisel.
 Journal of Economic Behavior and Organization, 144, 121-132, 2017.

 Coercion and Consent: Comment.
 Journal of Institutional and Theoretical Economics, 170(1), 79-82, 2014.